For full, up-to-date information about the graduate programs, please consult the Asian Studies Department Graduate Student Handbook:

 At least 9 of the 15 credits must be at the 600 level or above.
-All other courses must be at the graduate or upper-division undergraduate level.
+All other courses must be at the upper-division undergraduate level (300 or 400 level).
 (Please note: upper-division undergraduate courses would be counted toward the degree only with the permission of the instructor and on the understanding that the graduate student would complete extra work for the course.
 Only those courses already permitted by Graduate Division and Asian Studies can count toward the degree).

 2. At least two years of the language of the certificate program.

 The student must obtain a B grade or higher in the 202 level of an Asian language associated with the region of the certificate program, or take an exam to prove competency at that level.
 The language requirement can be satisfied prior to acceptance into the program or at the conclusion if the language training is done concurrently.

 Please note: Courses taken to fulfill the language requirement will not count towards the 15 credits of coursework required for the degree.

 Who can apply?

 • Individuals with a bachelor’s degree or higher from a regionally accredited United States college/university or its equivalent from a recognized foreign institution of higher learning.

 • Students currently enrolled in any master’s, doctoral, or professional degree program at UHM.